kpchoy/Study-Guide-Notes-/javascript/js_general.md

 # Event Delegation
 - What is event delegation?
   - a lot of elements handled in similar way.
 Put a single handler on common ancestor

+# Error Handling
+- What are the steps of a `try..catch` block in Javascript?
+  - First, the code in try {...} is executed.
+  - if no errors, catch(err) ignored
+  - if error occurs, try execution is stopped, control flows to beginning of catch(err).
+The err variable has error object with details

+- What type of errors to `try..catch` blocks work for?
+  - only works for runtime errors
+- When creating a custom error, what attributes should it have?
+  - our errors should support basic error properties like message name.
+HttpError objects may have statusCode property with value like 404, 403, 500